skaji/perl-releases/README.md

 * 3rd: version like 5.30.1
 * 4th: gz tarball url
 * 5th: xz tarball url if any (if there is no xz tarball for this version, then it will be `NA`)
+* 6th: latest release in each stable releases

 An example is: